Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

         Setonix opts for simpler hostnames, often just setonix-XX.

-    Next, we'll submit a simple job to the scheduler to run the same command on a **compute node**.
+    Next, we'll submit a simple job to the scheduler to run the same command on a compute node.
 Different HPCs have distinct sets of commands for submitting, monitoring, and managing jobs, so it is important to know the relevant commands for your system:

     === "Gadi (PBS)"